adullact/puppet-wordpress/README.md

       wpadminuser   => 'mywp_adminuser',
       wpadminpasswd => 'othersecret',
       wpadminemail  => 'foo@mydomain.com',
-      wptitle       => 'the title is to deploy wordpress with puppet', }
+      wptitle       => 'the title is to deploy WordPress with puppet', }
   }
 }
 ```

+### Typical installation + add themes + add plugins + locale

 The following code :
-  * download and install WP-CLI.
+  * downloads and installs WP-CLI.
-  * download and install core WordPress in the last available version and in french.
+  * downloads and installs core WordPress in the last available version and in french.
   * creates tables in an all ready existing database `wp_mywpname`.
-  * configure core WordPress
+  * configures core WordPress
-  * set the title of the instance.
+  * sets the title of the instance.
   * WP-CLI is ran as `wp` user.
 Files are owned by already existing user `wp`.
-  * enable wordpress internal self update process.
+  * enables WordPress internal self update process.
-  * manage more than defaults themes and plugins provided with core.
+  * manages more than defaults themes and plugins provided with core.

 ```
 class { 'wordpress' :